vovantuan1999a/OoD-ViT-NAS/README.md

 Training-free NAS pipeline for OoD Generalization
 --------------

-1.Edit compute_training_free_for_ViT_OoD.sh to specify the paths for your OoD datasets and the ViT architectures from the AutoFormer supernet search space that you want to evaluate.
+1.Edit compute_training_free_for_ViT_OoD.sh to specify the paths for your OoD datasets and the ViT architectures from the AutoFormer supernet search space that you want to evaluate Training-free NAS.

 ```python
 python compute_9_trainning_frees_for_Vit_OoD.py --data-path /Your/Path/Of/ImageNet_OoD --gp \